Optophys-Lab/Datastructure_documentation/eLabFTW_documentation/experiment_surgery.md

 Here we describe the fields of the experimental template for surgery.

 :::{note}
-The functionality of entry via the eLabFTW is very limited to unavailabilty of checks and processing of entered data.
+The functionality of entry via the eLabFTW is very limited due to unavailability of checks and processing of entered data.
 So consider using the [SurgeryCommander](../gui_documentation/SurgeryCommander.md).
 :::